carolanitz/Awesome-iOS-Twitter/README.md

 * [@objcio](https://twitter.com/objcio) - publishes books, videos, and articles on advanced techniques for iOS and OS X development.
 * [@swiftlybrief](https://twitter.com/swiftlybrief) - a community driven newsletter about about Swift.org

+# Twitter List

+* [Twitter List](https://twitter.com/russjr08/lists/awesome-ios-development) - An easily subscribable Twitter List containing the accounts listed above.

 # Contributing and License

 * [CONTRIBUTING.md](https://github.com/carolanitz/Awesome-iOS-Twitter/blob/master/CONTRIBUTING.md)
 * To the extent possible under law, Carola Nitz has waived all copyright and related or neighboring rights to this work.
 See LICENSE for more information.

-# Extras

-* [Twitter List](https://twitter.com/russjr08/lists/awesome-ios-development) - An easily subscribable Twitter List containing the accounts listed above.